 AWS App Mesh can be used to simplify this architecture; by virtualizing the

-jazz service, we can dynamically make them route to the endpoints and versions of our choosing, minimizing the need for complete re-deployment of the
+jazz services, we can add dynamic configuration and route traffic to the versioned endpoints of our choosing, minimizing the need for complete re-deployment of the

 dj service each time there is a new